congcq/Pojav-Patch-iOS/README.md

 - iOS 26 is not supported due to a JIT issue in this version of iOS.

 ### Setting up to sideload
-PojavLauncher can be sideloaded in many ways.
+Pojav Patch can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.

 For iOS/iPadOS 17.0: Unfortunately,the above process will not work.
 It is required that you must use [TrollRestore](https://github.com/JJTech0130/TrollRestore).
 Any versions above iOS/iPadOS 17.0 will NOT be supported (as of December 23, 2024).